David Cameron’s former Director of Strategy has expressed support for Brexit because EU membership makes Britain “ungovernable” as a democracy.

 In an article appearing in the Daily Mail, Hilton draws on his experience of government to argue the EU is deliberately “impenetrable”.
 He recounts his first visit to Brussels when he discovered that even British officials couldn’t understand the EU properly.

-The day before his visit he had been briefed on the workings of the EU by Sir Kim Darroch, then Britain’s Permanent Representative to the European Union, and consequently Britain’s “top EU diplomat”.
+The day before he had been briefed by Sir Kim Darroch, then Britain’s Permanent Representative to the European Union.
 But the conversation was not as illuminating as might have been hoped:

 “We spent the following day meeting various players in the Brussels set-up, in the European Commission, Parliament and Council, who explained how things really got done.
 And it slowly dawned on us that the man tasked with representing Britain in the EU literally didn’t understand how it worked.”

-In addition to the difficulty of understanding the workings of the EU machine, Mr Hilton finds that Britain must also contend with ever more directives and regulations from Brussels, something which undermines Britain’s capacity for democratic self-government:
+Britain must also contend with ever more directives and regulations from Brussels, undermining its capacity for democratic self-government:

 “Based on a pragmatic, non-ideological assessment of how the EU operates… as long as we are members, our country cannot be ‘run’.
 Membership of the EU makes Britain literally un-governable, in the sense that no administration elected by the people can govern the country.

 “A democracy is based on the notion that the people — or their directly-elected representatives — are able to decide issues for themselves.
 And yet membership of the EU brings with it constraints on everything from employment law to family policy, all determined through distant, centralised processes we hardly understand, let alone control.”